 According to details written in the early script of the show's pilot episode, Fiona Gallagher was originally supposed to be very average-looking and overweight, with rattier clothes and messy blonde hair; a huge contrast from the slender, brunette beauty (Emmy Rossum).

-Allison Janney played Sheila Jackson on the original pilot, but when the producers decided to expand the role, Janney had to drop out because she was a full-time regular on Mr. Sunshine (2011), so Joan Cusack was cast.
+Allison Janney played Sheila Jackson in the original pilot, but when the producers decided to expand the role, Janney had to drop out, because she was a full-time regular on Mr. Sunshine (2011), so Joan Cusack was cast.

-Shameless is an American remake of a British show.
+This is an American remake of an English show.
 The UK counterpart (same title) is set on the Chatsworth council estate, a fictional borough in Manchester.
-It originally ran from 2004 to 2013 for 11 seasons and 139 episodes.
+It originally ran from 2004 to 2013 for eleven seasons, and 139 episodes.

-During the show's third season Emmy Rossum had the show's script writers give Justin Chatwin a fake scene in which he told his father he was gay.
+During the show's third season, Emmy Rossum had the show's writers give Justin Chatwin a fake scene, in which he told his father he was gay.
 The crew members revealed it was a prank on camera.
-He played a gay son to a homophobic father on Weeds.
+He played a gay son to a homophobic father on Weeds (2005).

-Originally there was a scene on the season 3 finale where the Brasilians played hockey with Jimmy's head, an clear indication to the audience that the character had been killed.
-They even made a fake head after Justin Chatwin, but they chose not to show the scene in case they changed their minds about killing the character.
-Creator John Wells said publicly that the character was dead, but ended up bringing Chatwin back for a few episodes to write him out of the show properly and wrap up his storyline with Fiona.
+Originally, there was a scene in the season three finale, where the Brazilians played hockey with Jimmy's head, a clear indication to the audience, that the character had been killed.
+They even made a fake head after Justin Chatwin, but they chose not to show the scene, in case they changed their minds about killing the character.
+Creator John Wells said publicly that the character was dead, but ended up bringing Chatwin back for a few episodes, to write him out of the show properly, and wrap up his storyline with Fiona.